-The most obvious benefit of an IPO is the capital raised in the offering.
+The most obvious benefit of an IPO is the capital raised in the offering, which can be used for company growth.
 In addition, the offering creates an active trading market that provides an avenue to liquidity for existing investors, management and employees.
 Of course, this liquidity will be delayed, as managing underwriters typically require officers, directors and stockholders to sign "lockup" agreements that prohibit these individuals and entities from selling their shares for a period of time, usually six months, after the offering.

 Federal and state securities laws can place additional restrictions on sales of stock after the offering.
 As a result, an IPO should not be viewed as an "exit."
 We describe some of these contractual and legal limits in more detail later in this booklet.